afs/rdf-delta/docs/rdf-patch-intro.md

 See [use_cases.md](use_cases.md) (Work-in-progress).

-* Synchronizing chnages on dataset relicas
+* Synchronizing changes on dataset relicas
 * Publishing updates to a dataset
 * Keeping an incremental backup